majumdartanmay/GraphTheory/ShortestPath.md

 3. Can handle -tive edges and by definition will have no -tive cycle since DAG.

+### BFS
+1. Works with undirected graph with unit weights.

 ## All source

 ### Floyd-Warshall algorithm